marioestrada/safari-omnikey/README.md

 ## Example

-`amazon ipod touch` will search for `ipod touch` directly in Amazon's website.
+Searching for `amazon ipod touch` from the url bar will search for `ipod touch` directly in Amazon's website.

 ## Bundled Site Keywords